Want to find out more?Get six week free trial and tour

 SCARF curriculum assessment tools

 SCARF gives you a choice of tools so that you can tailor assessment of this subject within your school.
+Here's a summary of the different assessment tools.

 We're often asked about how progression is mapped across SCARF.
 Although each school will have its own approach to this, we've produced some guidelines to support you in mapping progression within PSHE (including RSHE).